anilpeter75/glance_movie_dashboard/README.md

   - src: Contains the source code for the application.
   - components: Reusable UI components.
   - context: Context providers for state management.
-  - pages: Different pages of the application (Home, MovieDetails, AllMovies).
+  - pages: Different pages of the application (Home, MovieDetails, AllMovies and test files).
   - styles: Global styles and CSS files.

 - Key Dependencies